 Whether you’re starting out or have been in the game for a while, you have probably heard that price or product comparison platforms (or “comparison channels” as we refer to them) can help you increase sales when used strategically.
-These sites receive large volumes of visitors who are searching for specific products, so they’re a good place to get your products in front of a large and engaged audience… But, how do they work?
-And, will they work for your online shop?
+These sites receive large volumes of visitors who are searching for specific products, so they’re a good place to get your products in front of a large and engaged audience.
+Pricecheck is one of these channels and was started by ShoppingFeeder’s own Kevin Tucker, CEO.

-Product comparison channels compare the features, specifications and price of multiple products, and are a useful tool for online shoppers to differentiate between the sometimes overwhelming choice of products available online.
-PriceCheck, Shopmania, Google Shopping and Shopping.com are some examples of these services.
+Pricecheck is able to compare the features, specifications and price of multiple products, and is a useful tool for online shoppers to differentiate between the sometimes overwhelming choice of products available online.
+Google Shopping and Shopping.com are two other examples of these services.
 These websites are also extremely useful for small to medium-sized online retailers facing increasing competition, who struggle to optimize for search and allocate large budgets for paid advertising.
 When used correctly, these channels can be well worth the spend, driving good conversions for your online shop, with little hassle.

 Before you start engaging with these sites, you need to ensure your website is up-to-date with product images, descriptions and item numbers.
 To get your products listed on these sites, you’ll need to provide a feed (typically in XML format) of all your products.
 Each platform may have slightly different data requirements, so it is highly recommended that you use a feed management tool such as ShoppingFeeder to streamline the process.
 Data feed management plugins connect to your e-commerce platform, and enable you to generate the required feed in a single click.
 Your product and pricing information will also automatically be kept up-to-date.